Welcome, we're here to help.

 In these situations, the 1099-G shows the correct amount of benefits because it shows the amount that TWC paid to you, even if you received less than the total amount because of an overpayment, repayment, voided payment, or other change to the claim.

-In addition, you may disagree with the amount reported on the 1099-G if you forgot about payments you received in 2011 because:
+In addition, you may disagree with the amount reported on the 1099-G if you forgot about payments you received last year because:

 You can view a history of your UI benefits payments on Unemployment Benefits Services by selecting Claim and Payment Status.
 If you received benefits from more than one claim, you will view each claim separately.